• Home

 1980s

 HG Roosters opened in April of 1984 when the AIDS pandemic was first making national headlines.
 When it opened, only 21 bars in Palm Beach County catered to the LGBTQ community.
 Roosters took the lead in raising money for those affected by the virus.
 We provided healthcare, housing, food, and comfort to its victims.
-At the time HIV was a death sentence.
+At the time, HIV was a death sentence.

-The COVID Shut Down & The Fire
+The COVID-19 Shutdown & The Fire

 March 16, 2020